Lap Steel (Built From Scrap Parts)

-Instrument Completed On 10/21/2010
+Instrument completed on 10/21/2010

 A constant issue in a busy shop (or a not-so-busy shop, as mine has been over the last couple years) is the collection of scrap materials.
 All of those off-cuts and little pieces of wood that are too good to throw away start to pile up after a while.
 Pretty soon, the scrap bucket is more than overflowing.